 Famed British mathematician and computer scientist Alan Turing devised a theoretical questions and answers test to identify if a computer has intelligence, and notice that in the movie Blade Runner Harrison Ford uses a similar test to differentiate between androids and humans.

 * * * *

-As a highly advanced artificial intelligence would be processing more sensory information and using different processing methods and require a more advanced brain, it would have a different than human world view, aesthetics, psychology and sentiments.
-Human thought, philosophy, religion, myth, world view, personality and art is seeped in their limited sensory biases and interpretive (light versus dark, colors, shapes), but a different brain would view the world using more and different senses, viewpoints and methods.
+As a highly advanced artificial intelligence would be processing more sensory information and using different processing methods and require a more advanced brain, it would have a different than human worldview, aesthetics, psychology and sentiments.
+Human thought, philosophy, religion, myth, worldview, personality and art are seeped in their limited sensory biases and interpretive (light versus dark, colors, shapes), but a different brain would view the world using more and different senses, viewpoints and methods.
 Humans marvel at ‘surreal’ infrared photographs.
-Imagine what you perceptions would be if you view infrared, ultraviolet and x-rays and detect other perhaps currently unknown sensory information.
-Image would it would like if you used different methods to process them.
+Imagine what your perceptions would be if you view infrared, ultraviolet and x-rays and detect other perhaps currently unknown sensory information. in would it would like if you used different methods to process them.

 It’s not so much that an advanced brain would be more advanced, but that it would be different.
 It would have a different personality and sensibility.